Anaheim Hit-and-Run Accident Lawyers

 Penalties for felony hit-and-run include:

-- The California Department of Motor Vehicles will add two points to their license.
+- The California Department of Motor Vehicles will add two points to the defendant’s license.

-- Your Insurance premiums will increase, making it more challenging to get insurance coverage.
+- The defendant’s insurance premiums will increase, making it more challenging to get insurance coverage.

-- Getting a job where driving is a requirement can be impossible after a hit-and-run conviction.
+- Getting a job where driving is a requirement can be challenging after a hit-and-run conviction.

 - The defendant may face a civil lawsuit.
-The injured party can decide to sue you for damages at any time within two years of the accident.
+The injured party can decide to sue them for damages at any time within two years of the accident.

-There are many reasons drivers flee the scene of an accident, but lack of liability insurance significantly contributes to hit-and-run accidents across the city.
+There are many reasons drivers flee the scene of an accident, but a lack of liability insurance is a likely contributor to hit-and-run accidents across the city.
 According to California Vehicle Code section 16430, every driver operating a vehicle within the state must carry minimum liability insurance.
-California law requires drivers to carry the following amounts of liability insurance:
+California law requires drivers to bring the following amounts of liability insurance:

-- $15,000 in coverage for injury or death of another person
+- $30,000 in coverage for injury or death of another person.

-- $30,000 in coverage for injury or death of more than one person
+- $60,000 in coverage for injury or death of more than one person.

 Liability insurance covers another person’s injuries or property damage caused by an accident.
 Your liability insurance policy does not cover your losses.
 If another driver caused the accident, you must file a claim with their insurance provider.
-If the other driver does not have liability insurance, you might need to file a claim with your uninsured insurance coverage.
-Anaheim hit-and-run accident lawyers can help you understand how to file a claim and get the money you need after an accident.
+If the other driver does not have liability insurance, you might need to do so with your uninsured motorist insurance provider instead.
+Our Anaheim hit-and-run accident lawyers can help you understand how to file a claim and whether you can pursue compensation after an accident.

 Economic Losses

-Economic damages are physical and tangible damages an accident victim suffers.
-These losses are usually easy to identify and prove.
+Economic damages are physical and tangible losses.
+These are usually easy to identify and prove.
 Examples of economic damages include:

 - Current and future medical expenses